-Going Green for The Holidays
+Going Green for the Holidays

 Did you know that Americans throw away about 25% more trash between Thanksgiving and New Year’s Eve?
-It is not that hard to make sustainable holiday choices while decorating, traveling, sending cards, or even choosing and wrapping holiday gifts.
-When you save energy and resources, you are choosing to protect the environment to safeguard life, now and for the future.
+It is not that hard to make sustainable holiday choices while decorating, traveling, sending cards, or even choosing and wrapping your holiday gifts.
+When you save energy and resources, you are choosing to protect the environment, to safeguard life, now and for the future.

-Buy an artificial tree with LED lights that you can use for years to come; make the most energy efficient choice.
+Use LED lights that you can use for years to come; make the most energy efficient choice.
 Safety and energy-efficiency should always be considered first.

 Decorate creatively and inexpensively with natural materials from your yard or with items you already own.

-Wrap Smarter, and Recycle your Gift Wrap
+Wrap Smarter, and Recycle Your Gift Bags

 Buy a living tree you can plant outside or keep as a houseplant after the holidays.

 While celebrating our first Christmas in our home, we purchased a dozen small live trees to decorate with throughout the house.
-Since we had no landscaping in our back yard at the time they were planted after the holidays were over.
+Since we had no landscaping in our backyard at the time they were planted after the holidays were over.
 We planted all of our little Italian Pines, to be used as a naturalized buffer between our yard and the woodland creekside directly behind our home.
 As you can see in the past 3 years these little table top trees have grown about 2-3 feet tall.

 So, how do you go green for the holidays?

-Something really cool that Arhaus is doing is partnering with the American Forest Foundation to plant more trees in our depleted forests.
-Arhaus, really is a company devoted to this mission, and their sectional sofas are just a few of their products that are made with 100% organic material.
-All of their dining tables are made using reclaimed wood, which helps to protect endangered rain forests.
-They encourage sustainable behavior every day, and have created a graphic that highlights different ways you can make your own home more eco-friendly.
+Something really cool is that Arhaus has partnered with the American Forest Foundation to plant more trees in our depleted forests.
+Check out our tips which have been featured on the graphic below that highlights different ways that you can make your own home more eco-friendly.
 From biodiversity to climate change, clean water to air quality.
 American Forests is a foundation that strives to save the forests and make a more sustainable life for all.
 There are so many ways that you can help make the planet more eco-friendly, and many efforts often start in your own home.
-Check out the infographic below for more details!